Clinician Scientist Fellowship (CSF)

 The MRC is proud to collaborate with other funders to offer jointly funded CSF awards.
 These awards offer the prestige of having the relevant organisation co-fund your fellowship and may offer additional opportunities to report on your project, present your work at meetings and for professional networking.

-Applications are invited for the following two jointly funded CSF schemes:
+Applications are invited for the following four jointly funded CSF schemes:

 - The MRC/MND Association Lady Edith Wolfson Fellowships.
 These awards support clinicians wishing to pursue research into the pathogenesis and treatment of motor neuron disease.
 Successful applications will be funded by the MND Association and MRC.
 If you have any queries about the fellowship or your proposed research area, please contact Dr Brian Dickie email@example.com or visit the MND Association website for further information.

-- The MRC-Kidney Research UK Professor David Kerr Clinician Scientist Award.
+The MRC-Kidney Research UK Professor David Kerr Clinician Scientist Award.
 This award supports clinicians who have already attained a higher degree and whom wish to further pursue their research into kidney disease.
-Successful applicants will be jointly funded by the MRC and Kidney Research UK, and the award will be offered in both the 2016 and 2017 MRC Clinician Scientist rounds.
+Successful applicants will be jointly funded by the MRC and Kidney Research UK, and the award will be offered in 2019 and 2021 MRC Clinician Scientist rounds.

 Professor David NS Kerr was a distinguished nephrologist, a past President of the Renal Association and also a founder member and past President of the ERA-EDTA, who is affectionately remembered by all the renal research community.
 David had a long and distinguished career in renal medicine and was in the vanguard of establishing and developing renal research and careers in the UK.
 A highly respected man, he was held in great affection by nephrologists across the globe.
 David was also chairman of the charity’s Board of Trustees between 2000-2003.